Continuous Deployment: Streamlining Your DevOps Workflow

 Companies with larger deployments end up dedicating a team to manage rollbacks and keep track of old and new deployments.
 This process becomes more challenging and ultimately riskier when dealing with a large team and a complex application.

-2. Kubernetes Codebases are Thorny
+2. Managing Kubernetes Codebases

 Kubernetes specifies a rich, extensive REST API for all its functionality, often declared using YAML.
 While it is relatively user-friendly, larger application codebases interacting with that YAML spec can frequently balloon into thousands of lines of code.